Two women with popcorn and drinks in a movie theater lobby.

 • Anything that's not essential (unlike food, housing, healthcare, etc.)

-In a business context, essential expenses are what keep the business running—employee salaries, software costs, shipping, etc. Discretionary business expenses are considered optional and could involve things like holiday parties or special customer gifts.
+In a business context, essential expenses are what keep the business running—employee salaries, software costs, shipping, etc. Discretionary business expenses are optional and could involve things like holiday parties or special customer gifts.

 Understanding these expense categories helps you make smart financial decisions, whether it's in your personal life or business endeavors.